perchouli/codernitydb/docs/database_indexes.rst

 custom_header
     It's string that will be inserted to final index file.
-It's usefull to pass the custom imports there.
+It's useful to pass the custom imports there.
 You will find an example in :ref:`Examples - secure storage <secure_storage_example>`

 storage_class